 Markets are able to reveal information about individual and collective preferences because consumers willingly exchange their income for those goods and services that they believe will maximise their wellbeing.
 These buying decisions are very instrumental when it comes to the way a nation allocates its scarce resources.
 The ability to make free choices provides a signal to producers regarding what consumers value, their priorities and preferences.
-Ultimately, the value of any good or service is determined by the buyer's willingness to pay (demand) relative to its availability (supply).
+Ultimately, the price of any good or service is determined by the buyer's willingness to pay (demand) relative to its availability (supply).
 The price is therefore used to ration scarce goods and services to the point where the market will allocate resources to the highest 'end use'.
-A large number of economists would argue that using the market to allocate resources leads to a more efficient outcome (that is, society's wellbeing is more likely to be maximised) than an alternative economic system.
-The link between market outcomes and efficiency will be discussed in detail in Chapter 3.